 This is a guest post from Beverly of Alive & Living.
 I know — it’s technically the day *after* Valentine’s Day.
 I had so many awesome posts to share with you this month that I didn’t have time to put this one up a day or two earlier!
-It’s still a great reminder, loving your husband has no season, and I had been hoping for an excellent post about marriage to put up today.
+It’s still a great reminder to make time to love your husband, and I had been hoping for an excellent post about marriage to put up today.
 Plus, even though I’ve been married almost 7 years now, we are *still* working on this!
 It’s a life-long effort.
 Thus, this is perfect.

 This isn’t your standard Valentine’s Day post.
 It isn’t about what to cook, buy, or how to look for your husband.
 I wanted to give you some tips that you can practice for the rest of your married life.
 Valentine’s Day would be a great time to start implementing these tips, but they are really meant to be used in the future as well.